That Red Stuff

 English translation Concertina

 The translation of the novel Concertina into English had been commenced at the request of international friends of the author.
-The results are being published on this page and will be renewed every time new material becomes available.
+The results are being published as they become available.
+Chapter 1: Afterburner, can be accessed by following this page .
+Chapter 2.
+Change of the guard, can be accesse by following this link.
+Corrections of spelling or better wording are very welcome via the remarks field at the bottom of the page.
 Feel free to read along as the story grows.
 If you would like to support the translation-process and get your own copy when the translation is complete, it is possible to sign up for a pre-order for the English e-book version of Concertina when it becomes available, at € 8 a piece (will be € 12 after publication), by sending a response message to the author at the bottom of the page.
 See it as a crowd-funding initiative, but you only pay when the book is ready.
 The E-book will be readable on Kobo and other universal e-readers, on any tablet or PC, it can not be read using Kindle.

 About the author